-Add yeast to the warm milk, stir, and let sit for 5-10 minutes…until you see bubbles indicating it’s activated.
+Add 3 tsp. yeast to the warm milk, stir, and let sit for 5-10 minutes.

-Add beaten eggs or flax egg mixture to the milk and yeast mixture.
+Add 2 beaten eggs or 2 flax eggs mixture to the milk and yeast mixture.]

-Add oil to the wet ingredients (milk, egg, yeast).
+Add 3 Tbs. oil to the wet ingredients (milk, egg, yeast).

 In the Kitchen Aid mixing bowl, whisk together the dry ingredients: 1/2 c. sugar, 4 c. flour, and 1 tsp. salt.

-Attach dough hook onto your mixer, turn mixer onto setting 2, and slowly add wet ingredients to the dry ingredients while mixing.
+Attach dough hook onto your mixer, turn mixer onto setting 2, and slowly add wet ingredients (milk, yeast, egg, oil) to the dry ingredients while mixing.

 Once all the ingredients are mixed, keep dough hook mixing (kneading) slowly on setting 2 for 10 minutes.
-This is your “bread machine” activity happening here.
+This is your “bread machine” going here.

 If the dough doesn’t start clinging to the hook, add a little more flour up to about 1/4 cup until it starts to cling to the hook.

-After 10 minutes of kneading, the dough should be pliable and all clinging to the dough hook.
+After 10 minutes of kneading, the dough should be pliable and all clinging to the dough hook in a nice ball.